-In October 1990, I participated in the Large Hadron Collider Workshop, organised by the European Committee for Future Accelerators, in Aachen, Germany.
+by the European Committee for Future Accelerators, in Aachen, Germany.
 Lively discussions took place to understand the physics potential, and challenges, of a high-energy hadron collider with high interaction rate; and to understand the requirements on detector technologies.
 Various study groups were set up, and I became one of the conveners of the study group focusing on calorimetry.

-At the time, much emphasis was put on allowing searches for the different ways in which the Higgs boson decays, depending on its mass.
+At the time, much emphasis was put on allowing searches for the different ways in which the Higgs boson could decay, depending on its mass.
 Momenta of charged particles, and the energies of photons and electrons, would have to be measured more precisely than ever before.
-At the Aachen meeting, I presented with Chris Seez, a colleague at Imperial College, the first detailed study of searching for the Higgs boson in the low mass region, via the particle's decay to two photons - considered the most promising decay for making a discovery.
+At the Aachen meeting, I presented with Chris Seez, a colleague at Imperial College, the first detailed study of searching for the Higgs boson in the lowmass region, via the particle's decay to two photons - considered the most promising decay for making a discovery.
 These studies led to stringent requirements on the electromagnetic calorimeters to be used at the LHC.

-After the Aachen workshop, many felt, for the first time, that the formidable experimental challenges could be manageable, if appropriate development of detector technologies could be carried out.
+After the Aachen workshop, many felt, for the first time, that the formidable experimental challenges could be manageable with appropriate development of detector technologies.
 It wasn't long before several groups of physicists and engineers started putting together full experiment designs.
-I led a team working on a design based around a large superconducting solenoid (high-magnetic field), and a high-performance electromagnetic calorimeter.
+I led a team working on a design based around a large superconducting solenoid (high magnetic field), and a high-performance electromagnetic calorimeter.
 After a short time, we joined a team that had similar ideas to ours, the team of the Compact Muon Solenoid (CMS).